AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/google-tag-manager-broken-by-live-search-widget.md

 >[!NOTE]
 >
 >You would have to [enable the widget](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-storefront/plp-styling.html) from Admin if you wish to use it, but then [!DNL Google Tag Manager] won't work properly.
-This is why using the default *Search Adapter* is the recommended workaround.
+This is why using the default *Search Adapter* is recommended.

 ## Related reading